Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 ## Trust Me

-This challenge requires setting up a GitHub repo which is trusted by "something" in the environment.
+This challenge requires setting up a GitHub repo that is trusted by "something" in the environment.
 The challenge asks to find a role that trusts this repo and use that role to get a flag.
-Roles can be listed with `cloudfox` and trusts between them can also be listed as folllows &rarr;
+Roles can be listed with `cloudfox` and trusts between them can also be listed as follows &rarr;

 ```bash
 cloudfoxable aws principals -p cloudfoxable -v2